Skip to main content

 • When you create a MO, you can see that you have the relevant amount of table tops available.
 But you do not have enough legs or screws, so you need to create POs for those materials.

-• When you complete the MO, your inventory will be automatically decreased by the amount of required materials and increased by 1 table.
+• When you complete the MO, your inventory will automatically decrease by the amount of required materials and increase by 1 table.

 Your feedback is invaluable.
 Let us know your thoughts on this article or anything in Katana you'd like to see improved: [email protected]